van001/lesscode-fp/README.md

 ```
 ### Stream ###

-Sometimes, input is a continious **stream** of data or needs to be handled as stream coz of size.
+Sometimes, the input is a continuous **stream** of data, which needs to be processed forever.

 **[File Streaming](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/file-streaming)**

-Stream content of a text file, convert to uppercase then write back to another stream (output file).
+Stream content of a text file, convert to uppercase, then write back to another stream (output file).

-input.txt (the real file may be huge...)
+input.txt (the real file may be enormous)
 ```
 this text is all lowercase. please turn it into to uppercase.
 ```